fewonett/Metrics_R/README.md

 the treatment effect predictions as a weighted average of the treatment effects of similar datapoints in the training data.
 This way an individual treatment effect prediction conditional on the covariate values can be generated for every datapoint.
-In section 1 I will explore certain properties of random and causal forests.For an in-detail discussion of the algorithms see section 6.2 of Athey et al. (2019) and the algorithmic reference section of the grf documentation (2023).
+For an in-detail discussion of the algorithms see section 6.2 of Athey et al. (2019) and the algorithmic reference section of the grf documentation (2023).

-My code will be structured into two main sections:
+#### Structure of the code
 In the first section, I will introduce the reader to the functionalities and syntax of the grf package.
 The parameters of the main functions will be explained as well.
 A synthetic dataset is created and used to apply the explained theory.